 The Bottom Line

 If what you are looking for is simple relaxation, stress relief, and enjoyment a quiet time of luxury, spa massages can do all that and more.
-However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your local chiropractor.
+However, if you are experiencing pain, a health issue, or if you have questions as to which type of therapy would be best for your unique situation, we encourage you to visit your Juneau chiropractor.

 Keep in mind that a chiropractor is a doctor, and a highly trained health care professional, who can guide you in seeking the best possible care.
-Juneau residents, spread the word about chiropractic massage so friends can get our free 1-hour massage certificate.

 Schedule an Appointment, Receive a One-Hour Massage Certificate!